FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-A threshold value for trial durations.
+A threshold value for Trial Duration values.

 Discussion:

 This attribute value MUST be positive.

-A trial with Trial Duration at least as long as the Goal Final Trial Duration is called a full-length trial (with respect to the given Search Goal).
+A trial with Trial Duration shorter than the Goal Final Trial Duration is called a **short trial** (with respect to the given Search Goal).

-A trial that is not full-length is called a short trial.
+A trial that is not short is called a **full-length** trial.

 Informally, while MLRsearch is allowed to perform short trials, the results from such short trials have only limited impact on search results.

+TODO: Forward-link to explanation sections.

 One trial may be full-length for some Search Goals, but not for others.

-The full relation of this goal to Controller Output is defined later in this document in subsections of [Goal Result] (#Goal-Result).
-For example, the Conditional Throughput for this goal is computed only from full-length trial results.
+But, It is RECOMMENDED for all search goals to share the same Goal Final Trial Duration value, because otherwise Trial Duration values larger than the Goal Final Trial Duration may occur, weakening the intuitions behind the Load Classification argorithm.

 ### Goal Duration Sum

 Definition:

-A threshold value for a particular sum of trial effective durations.
+A threshold value for a particular sum of Trial Effective Duration values.

 Discussion:

 This attribute value MUST be positive.

-Informally, even when looking only at full-length trials, MLRsearch may spend up to this time measuring the same load value.
+Informally, even when looking only at full-length trials, this amount of full-length trials guarantees the load is classified either as a lower bound or as an upper bound (even though in practice less time is othen enough).

 If the Goal Duration Sum is larger than the Goal Final Trial Duration, multiple full-length trials may need to be performed at the same load.

-See [TST009 Example] (#TST009-Example) for an example where possibility of multiple full-length trials at the same load is intended.
+See [TST009 Example](#TST009-Example) for an example where possibility of multiple full-length trials at the same load is intended.

 A Goal Duration Sum value lower than the Goal Final Trial Duration (of the same goal) could save some search time, but is NOT RECOMMENDED.
-See [Relevant Upper Bound] (#Relevant-Upper-Bound) for partial explanation.
+See [Relevant Upper Bound](#Relevant-Upper-Bound) for a partial explanation.

+TODO: Unify the way we reference terms defined later.

 ### Goal Loss Ratio

 Definition:

-A threshold value for Trial Loss Ratios.
+A threshold value for Trial Loss Ratio values.

 Discussion:

 Attribute value MUST be non-negative and smaller than one.

-A trial with Trial Loss Ratio larger than a Goal Loss Ratio value is called a lossy trial, with respect to given Search Goal.
+A trial with Trial Loss Ratio larger than a Goal Loss Ratio value is called a **high-loss trial**, with respect to given Search Goal (or lossy trial, if Goal Loss Ratio is zero).

+If a trial is not high-loss, it is called a **low-loss trial** (or even zero-loss trial, if Goal Loss Ratio is zero).

-Informally, if a load causes too many lossy trials, the Relevant Lower Bound for this goal will be smaller than that load.
+Informally, if there are too many high-loss trials at some Trial Load value, the Relevant Lower Bound for this goal will be smaller than that load.

-If a trial is not lossy, it is called a low-loss trial, or (specifically for zero Goal Loss Ratio value) zero-loss trial.

 ### Goal Exceed Ratio

 Definition:

-A threshold value for a particular ratio of sums of Trial Effective Durations.
+A threshold value for a particular ratio of sums of Trial Effective Duration values.

 Discussion: